| Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 into his feeling of helplessness stemming from his step-father's behavior and

 not his own inherent weakness.
+In this section, we discussed

 the idea of empowerment as the foundation for healing and how to build it: through